 For every business, it’s crucial to set goals prior to a campaign.
 This gives you a sense of direction so you can create objective content that actually serves a purpose.

 Make sure your goals are SMART:

 Another benefit of setting goals and objectives is that it lets you keep track of your progress and analyse if your Instagram marketing efforts are paying off.

-Quick-tip: A well-researched, clearly-defined marketing strategy is a fundamental first step to gaining new customers.
+Top Tip: A well-researched, clearly-defined marketing strategy is a fundamental first step to gaining new customers.
 From identifying your target audience to building customer personas, studying the competition, and more, it’s important that you devote plenty of time to creating a clear digital marketing plan before you begin posting.
-To learn more about how to successfully create a marketing plan and aim it at well-defined targets, read our beginners guide to digital marketing strategy.
+To learn more about how to successfully create a marketing plan and aim it at well-defined targets, read our beginners guide to creating a digital marketing strategy 💯.